ni/niveristand-custom-device-handbook/docs/express/Planning_The_Custom_Device.md

 ### Choose property types

 For each property, pick the most specific type that represents your data.
-Common choices:
+For example, common choices could be:

 | Data | Recommended type |
 |---|---|